lansolo99/lansolo.dev/content/posts/building-a-where-s-waldo-game-with-nextjs.md

 ## Context

-Back in december 2023, Google released a mini-game base one the Where's Waldo concept.
+Back in december 2023, Google released a mini-game based on the Where's Waldo concept.
 The goal was to celebrate its 25 years by giving people the challenge to find items based on the most search terms.

 I immediatly wanted to build my own version one day.

 As a coincidence, I had the opportunity to work on such a game 2 month later for Banque Populaire.
-They wanted something on the Easter theme for April, linked to a contest for their internal teams, as they use to do on a regular basis.
+They wanted something on the mixed Easter + Olympic games themes for April, linked to a contest for their internal teams, as they use to do on a regular basis.

 ## Stack